openharmony/sensors_sensors_cangjie_wrapper/README.md

 * To use Sensor functions, the device must have the corresponding Sensor components.
 * For certain Sensors, developers need to request the corresponding permissions to obtain the respective Sensor data.
 * Compared to APIs provided by ArkTS, the following capabilities are not currently supported:
-  * Get geomagnetic field information at a specific location on Earth at a certain time.
+  * Get geomagnetic field information at a specific location on Earth.
   * Get altitude based on pressure values.
-  * Calculate magnetic dip angle based on tilt matrix.
-  * Calculate rotation matrix, etc.

 ## Contribution